-Students might approach their professor about having learning problems; the professor should suggest that the student contact the director of Access and Accommodations Resource Center to discuss possible accommodations.
+Students might approach their professor about having learning problems; the professor should suggest that the student contact the director of the Access and Accommodations Resource Center to discuss possible accommodations.
 The professor can alert the Access and Accommodations Resource Center director about the student, but the student must self-identify to officially begin the Access and Accommodations Resource Center process.

-Determination of eligibility for services:
+Determination of Eligibility for Services

 The Access and Accommodations Resource Center Director is responsible for determining student eligibility for academic adjustments and services.
 Eligibility decisions are made on a case-by-case basis and take into consideration disability documentation, student self-report, and history of academic adjustments and services.
 The Access and Accommodations Resource Center director will evaluate and determine eligibility in a timely manner.

 Documentation requirements vary for different disabilities.
 The Access and Accommodations Resource Center office has developed requirements for documentation to be used for evaluating eligibility.
 If documentation does not meet these requirements, the student may be required to obtain additional documentation or may be turned down for receiving accommodations.